Bonfire Heart

-Bonfire Heart is the lead single from British singer-songwriter James Blunt's fourth studio album, Moon Landing (2013).
+"Bonfire Heart" is the lead single from British singer-songwriter James Blunt's fourth studio album, Moon Landing (2013).
 The song was written by Blunt and OneRepublic's lead singer Ryan Tedder, with whom Blunt had previously written the single "Stay the Night".

-The song debuted at number six and climbed to number four in the UK Singles Chart.
+The song debuted at number six and climbed to number four on the UK Singles Chart.

 Promotion

 Blunt's record label sent out an email notifying Blunt's fans of the song's release, only to later discover they had inadvertently emailed their entire database.
 Blunt later took to Twitter to apologise for emailing "the whole of the UK by mistake".
 The email invited its recipients to visit Blunt's SoundCloud page, where the song could be streamed for free.
 The song had its first radio broadcast on BBC Radio 2 on 29 July, with a lyric video being uploaded to Blunt's YouTube page later that day.

 On 7 October, Blunt performed the song live on the results show of the Australian X-Factor.

 On 5 November, Blunt performed the song live on The Ellen DeGeneres Show.

 On 28 February 2014, Blunt, after being interviewed, performed the song live on Skavlan.